CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive with a clear niche around GitHub Copilot SDK specifically.
-The trigger terms like 'Copilot SDK', 'GitHub SDK', and 'embed Copilot' are very specific and unlikely to conflict with general coding or other AI-related skills.
+Terms like 'Copilot SDK', 'GitHub SDK', and 'embed Copilot' are very specific and unlikely to conflict with general coding skills or other AI-related skills.
+The 'MCP server' trigger could potentially overlap with a general MCP skill, but the context of Copilot SDK makes it sufficiently distinct.

 3 / 3